Festo-se/festo-cpx-io/docs/source/features/cpx_io.md

     print(myCPX.cpxe16di)
     # will also return "cpxe16di (idx: 1, type: CpxE16Di)"
     myCPX.cpxe16di.name = "my16di" # rename the module
-    # you can now access the module with
+    # you can access the module with the new name
     cpx.my16di
     # and the myCPX.modules[1] will return the new name "my16di (idx: 1, type: CpxE16Di)"
 ```